ABOUT

 AN OVERVIEW

-NOTE: Except as noted, these comments are the opinions, perspectives or recollections of the author.
+NOTE: Except as noted, these comments are the opinions, perspectives or recollections of the author

 No guarantee of accuracy is made;

-However, a reasonable effort has been made to realistically reflect the author's understandings from a life-long familiarity and involvement with the community.
+However, a reasonable effort has been made to realistically reflect the author's understandings from a life-long familiarity and involvement

 WICHITA: A BRIEF LOOK